"We" are D2MP Media, LLC, the creators of Slimbox.

 We may update these terms from time to time, and this page will show when it was updated.
 If anything major changes, we'll also let you know through email or Twitter.

-You can email us with questions or comments at email@example.com.
+You can email us with questions or comments, or to disclose a vulnerability, at firstname.lastname@example.org.
 If you've read this far, we are impressed with your attention to detail and hope that you found these terms straightforward and understandable.
-(They really were written by a lawyer.)Last Updated: 5/4/2019
+(They really were written by a lawyer.)Last Updated: 11/20/2019